sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 ## Resolving Compilation Issues

-An attempt to compile the UBoot Driver Test application fails owing to missing sources, where our new driver code depends on some other code that we have not included yet.
+An attempt to compile the U-Boot Driver Test application fails owing to missing sources, where our new driver code depends on some other code that we have not included yet.

-Identification of the missing units (and further searching of the UBoot driver sources) shows that we additionally need the pinctrl-meson.c and pinctrl-meson-gx-pmx.c source file to be included, so we update CMakeLists.txt to include them:
+Identification of the missing units (and further searching of the U-Boot driver sources) shows that we additionally need the pinctrl-meson.c and pinctrl-meson-gx-pmx.c source file to be included, so we update CMakeLists.txt to include them: